mokanove/servers/README.md

 >
 >Uh...
 Please you save me monies , I've for love to made them.

-## Los Angeles , California , USA :
+## Los Angeles , California , USA (LAX) :

 > Full IPV6 support.
 >
-> Netflix: Unlocks original series and can't be used in full (region is the US)
+> Netflix: Unlocks original series and can be used in full (region is the US)
 >
 > Speed test:
 >